 Always make sure that you keep up with your car’s scheduled maintenance according to your owner’s manual.
 Rotate your tires and make sure that they are properly inflated.
 Be sure to check your spare as well.
 Change your oil and air filter, replace your wiper blades, and check your battery.
 Don’t forget to keep your vehicle insured and licensed in accordance with your state regulations.

 If you’re looking for a safe and reliable vehicle for your teen, then look no further than the new Toyota Prius Prime.
 I test drove this beauty for a week and I was pleasantly surprised.
 With standard safety features such as blindspot monitoring, lane departure alert with steering assist, and much more, this will help keep your teenager safe and aware.

 The Prius Prime had one of the biggest multimedia display that I have ever seen in any vehicle.
 At 11.6 inches, you can’t miss a thing, and it acts just like your smart phone.
 Pinch and zoom in and out, tap and swipe, it’s just so easy to use and all in full color.

 Don’t underestimate its size either.
 I was able to fit a full size car seat with still lots of room to spare.

-What I especially loved about the new Prius Prime was their easy charging system, and the cable comes with your car.
+What I especially loved about the new Prius Prime was its easy charging system, and the cable that comes with your car.
 As a hybrid, you’re able to use both gas and electricity.
 You can charge at any charging system that is compatible, and I was able to recharge at both my local Walmart and at IKEA.
-You’re even able to charge at home using a standard electrical outlet.
-Your new Prius Prime however comes with 100 days or up to $100 of complimentary free charing (whichever comes first) at ChargePoint stations.
+You’re even able to charge it at home using a standard electrical outlet.
+Your new Prius Prime, however, comes with 100 days or up to $100 of complimentary free charging (whichever comes first) at ChargePoint stations.
 You can learn more at chargepoint.com/drivers/offers/toyota.